yusefmosiah/choir-scales/docs/ProofOfText.md

 Token Redistribution: By redistributing tokens based on approval outcomes, Choir ensures that users are compensated in proportion to their contributions, whether in approving or rejecting edits.

-Veto Power for Editors: Incorporating editors into the author set fosters a collaborative environment where multiple stakeholders have a say in content evolution.
+Co-authorship for Editors: Incorporating editors into the author set fosters a collaborative environment where multiple stakeholders have a say in content evolution.

 Benefits of Proof of Text